 Last year British Transport Police (BTP) dealt with nearly 9,000 incidents where there was a concern for a child’s welfare.
 26% were children who had run away or gone missing.

 Children run away for many different reasons, including family conflict, abuse, neglect, drug and alcohol issues, and problems at school.
-BTP's figures show that high numbers of these incidents were at stations in the north west region of the UK so we have chosen Manchester as the location to launch our first Safeguarding on Transport project, supporting young people who BTP have identified as being at risk.
+BTP's figures show that high numbers of these incidents were at stations in the north west region of the UK and London so we chose these as the locations to launch our first Safeguarding on Transport projects, supporting young people who BTP have identified as being at risk.

 Our project workers take referrals directly from BTP, assess the young person’s situation to establish whether they need further support, and identify who is best placed to provide this.